 Every person practicing one these, of course, add their own twist and adjust them to their lives.
 But all three strategies have the potential to open space for several straightforward benefits in your life.

-Which of these three strategies – if any – sounds the most appealing to you?
+Which one of these three strategies – if any – sounds the most appealing to you?
 Would you like to try it?
 What do you think these changes could trigger in other areas of your life?
 What are the obstacles that you foresee?